JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/google.md

 Official website https://makersuite.google.com/

 ## Connect your Google AI Studio Account
-- Request access to PaLM 2 and Gemini in this link [Google MakerSuite](https://makersuite.google.com/)
+- Request access to PaLM 2 and Gemini in this link [Google AI Studio](https://makersuite.google.com/)
 - Go to the [Get API key](https://makersuite.google.com/app/apikey) menu
 - Create a new API key
 - Copy this API Key to your clipboard